 I made music as Kiyomi from 1985 to 1996.
-I sang with bands, I played coffee houses and bookstores, I wrote and performed background music for a play, and I recorded a lot of original songs, some of which ended up on my one and only CD, Shelter.
+I sang with bands, I played coffee houses and bookstores, I wrote and performed background music for a play, and I recorded a lot of original songs, some of which ended up on my one and only CD, Shelter (which I rereleased in 2014 as Zen Greenway).
 Then I decided that schlepping my equipment around and singing the same songs over and over wasn’t for me.
 I gave up trying to be a rock star.

 At the time, I was supporting myself with office work which was enticingly stable, so I decided to pursue that.
 I was good at it.
 It paid tolerably well.
 And best of all, I knew where my next meal was coming from.
 I thought I was doing the reasonable thing.
 The responsible thing.
-But I didn’t bank on the fact that reasonable and responsible would be so spiritually draining.
+But I didn’t bank on the fact that reasonable and responsible would not do what they said they would, namely give me adequate health insurance and let me save money for my old age.
+In fact, reasonable and responsible effed me royally.
 After awhile I felt I didn’t have the time or the energy to make music even for fun.
 I stopped entirely.

 Life went on.
 Some of it was really good, because I ended up marrying the producer of Shelter and we are still the happiest couple I know.
 But we were both frustrated artists living in a wasteland of retail and office work that was about as fulfilling as coal tar.

 In 2007, I started jamming with a bunch of guys called the Barnflies.
-We meet in an old barn in the bass player’s back yard and just kind of fire it up.
-The personnel changes from session to session, the music we play changes depending on who’s there, and it’s … well, it’s magic.
+They met in an old barn in the bass player’s back yard and just kind of fired it up.
+The personnel changed from session to session, the music we played changed depending on who was there, and it was … well, it was magic.
 I woke up there.

 I learned that my music didn’t have to be this polished, static thing that I’d always worked so hard to make and maintain.
 It could change and shift.
 I could fit in with whatever was happening.
 I could make mistakes.
 Some of the best ideas come from mistakes.
 For a borderline perfectionist, that realization is a game changer.